 With three kiddos ranging from seven months to seven years, I’m always looking for outdoor options that:

-- Let my oldest run a lot and get tired.
+- Let my older two run a lot and get tired.

 But, as we all know, it’s too freakishly hot to just play outside.
 So, where does that leave us?
 For our family, we look for any way possible to jump, run, roll, whatever, in the water.
-My three-year-old isn’t a swimmer yet, so pools are out, but thank goodness, San Antonio has some of the best and most fun water play spots around.
+Though sometimes we need a break from the pool to preserve my sanity and provide a change of scenery for the munchkins.
+Thank goodness San Antonio has some of the best and most fun water play spots around.